 Research and Graduate Study Opportunities

 The Davies-Jackson Scholarship is an opportunity for Seniors graduating in 2017 or recent graduates who have not begun graduate school who are also among the first generation in their families to graduate from college.
 It offers the chance to apply at St. John's College, University of Cambridge, for the Cambridge Affiliated BA degree program.
 It covers all fees, room, and board.
-Deadline is October 21, 2016.
-Apply here
+Deadline for applications is October 21, 2016.

 In addition to a large number of all-college events in which English majors participate, there are many activities growing specifically out of the English major.